 The College recognises the importance of paying suppliers within a reasonable timescale and where invoices have been approved they are paid in line with the payment terms required by the supplier.
 Where an invoice is disputed, the College will not pay even if the due date has passed.
-The College paid 32% of invoices in FY2020 in less than 30 days, this figure was partly affected by the lockdown situation.
-84% of invoices were paid within 60 days.
+The College paid 31% of invoices in the year to 31 July 2021 in less than 30 days.
+86% of invoices were paid within 60 days.